douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 1.  **Python**: Known for its readability and simplicity, Python is widely used in web development, data analysis, artificial intelligence, and scientific computing.

-2.  **JavaScript**: Primarily used for client-side web development, it\'s an essential language for creating interactive and dynamic web pages.
+2.  **JavaScript**: Primarily used for client-side web development, it's an essential language for creating interactive and dynamic web pages.

 3.  **Ruby**: Known for its elegant syntax, Ruby is often used in web development and is the foundation of the popular web framework Ruby on Rails.